How your recruitment process can go very wrong

 On a scoring sheet seen by the tribunal, Ishigami gave Macdonald a rating of three for “adaptability and flexibility”.
 For all other categories, including interest and knowledge and ability in Japanese and English, she scored four and five.

 Macdonald had the highest marks out of all the candidates whose scoresheets were seen by the tribunal, though the consulate claimed the scores for the candidate who got the job could not be found.

 In the aftermath of the interview Macdonald said she felt depressed and a failure.

-In its judgment, the tribunal ruled that the consulate had treated Macdonald “less favourably on grounds of her sex by asking her a number of questions about her ability to cope with the job as a mother of young children in circumstances where we conclude that the interviewers would not have asked such questions of a hypothetical male comparator”.
+In their judgement, the tribunal ruled in the candidate’s favour, saying that the interviewer had treated her “less favourably on grounds of her sex by asking her a number of questions about her ability to cope with the job as a mother of young children in circumstances where we conclude that the interviewers would not have asked such questions of a hypothetical male comparator”.

 The consulate was ordered to pay £2,000 and costs to Macdonald.